 - Pain science and mainstream interventions

 - Research into yoga, pain and related conditions

 - Principles and techniques for teaching safely and effectively to people with persistent pain

-- How to bring basic yogic philosophy into pain care yoga classes (Yamas and Niyamas)
+- Application of yogic philosophy in pain care yoga classes (Yamas, Niyamas and reflective thinking)

-- How to use the yogic education framework to map a biopsychosocial model of health to a yogic model of wellbeing
+- Framework for mapping a biopsychosocial model of health to a yogic model of wellbeing

 - Four stages of pain healing framework